That-Ski-Freak/MarkdownPublic/CGM Extras.md

 ### Questions:
 - what is marvel snap up to?
+- lorcana???
+- is there an alternative to local game stores?
+I feel like all I hear about them is that they are losing money and as far as I can tell they basically function as a big room with tables most of the time when it comes to magic.

 List of info:
 - wotc can't mention the cards being worth money